-The most current referral information concerning counseling and other resources for substance abuse and addiction can be obtained by contacting the Coordinator of Substance Abuse Counseling, Dr. Bob Banks, at 371-5338.
+The most current referral information for substance abuse and addiction can also be obtained by contacting the counseling center at 371-5900.

 Employee Assistance Program (EAP)

 The EAP provides confidential assistance to employees, and their families, who are struggling with drug or alcohol abuse or other personal problems.
-Employees, or members of their families, may utilize the Employee Assistance Program by calling the Director of Administrative Services/Human Resources, Lynn Thornton, at 371-5044 or by calling Brenda Bussey, Human Resources Manager, at 371-5046.
+Employees, or members of their families, may utilize the Employee Assistance Program by calling the Professional Counseling and Biofeedback Center at (806) 356-0404.

 AGENCIES / RESOURCES for TREATMENT of ALCOHOL / DRUG ABUSE